mysql/mysql-utilities/docs/man/mysqldbexport.rst

 db1.<table name>.csv.::

   mysqldbexport --server=root@server1:3306 --format=csv db1 --export=data

+You can exclude specific objects by name using the --exclude option whereby you specify a name in the form of <db>.<object> or you can supply a regex search pattern.
+For example, --exclude=db1.trig1 will exclude the single trigger and `--exclude=trig_` will exclude all objects from all databases whose name begins with trig and has a following character or digit.

 This utility differs from mysqldump in that it can produce output in a variety of formats to make your data extraction/transport much easier.
 It